angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 ### 2.3 Cantrips

-Cantrips are a staple of almost any Legacy deck that runs {{U}} and this one is no exception.
+Cantrips are a staple of almost any Legacy deck that runs {U} and this one is no exception.
 Just like other combo variants, Doomsday wants to find the pieces it needs as quickly and reliably as it can so it tends to have a greater number of cantrips relative to other *fairer* decks.
 Unlike other combo decks like TES however, the cantrips can actually form an integral part of the combo itself and so ensuring these are at a maximum is key.
 You don't want to be having to *burn* through cantrips to find pieces to then find yourself unable to draw into an